the4thdoctor/pg_chameleon/README.rst

 * dest_schema this is also a unique value. once the source is registered the dest_schema can't be changed anymore
 * log_append append to log file or truncate it at each restart
 * batch_retention the max retention for the replayed batches rows in t_replica_batch.
 The field accepts any valid interval accepted by PostgreSQL
+* out_dir the directory where the csv files are dumped during the init_replica process if the copy mode is file

 Reindex detection example setup